traskcon/Big-Data-Bowl-25/README.md

 # Big-Data-Bowl-25

 ## Brainstorming
-* Bluff %: WHen the defense shows blitz, how often do they actually bring it?
+* Bluff %: When the defense shows blitz, how often do they actually bring it?
 * Separation Added: Compare receiver separation w/motion vs without
 * Expected Success Rate: Given the both teams alignments pre-snap, how many yards do we expect the offense to gain on this play?
     * Supervised classification problem (Pre-snap positions -> offensive formation, defensive pass coverage)